 FACT: In simple terms, what we think and experience as individuals changes who we are, how we affect others changes them, and thus be it in groups large or small, we all affect and shape each other on a neurological level.
 Another proof of political science as being of the utmost importance.

 Is Neuroplasticity Science?

 As we think or perceive the world around us, the connections in our brain change (especially during sleep when we process the day’s information).
-We can call this learning or memory, but the technical term is neuroplasticity (not “rewire”).
+We can call this learning or memory, but the technical term is neuroplasticity not “rewiring.”

-When we say “thoughts can rewire your brain”, we can be talking about the science, social science-based implications, and even sometimes referring to the metaphysical questions based on this, so context is important.
-On this page we focus on the basic neuroscience as an introduction so you can better understanding the implications of neuroplasticity.
+When we say “thoughts can rewire your brain,” we can be talking about the science, social science-based implications, and even sometimes referring to the metaphysical questions based on this, so context is important.
+On this page, we focus on the basic neuroscience as an introduction so you can understand the implications of neuroplasticity better.

 A More Technical Description of the Neuroplasticity Basics

 All perceived sensory information, and all conscious and unconscious thought (even in sleep), that is transferred to long term memory is encoded either as sensory information in neurons or as connections between neurons through synapses, creating neural networks.
 The synaptic connections (signals sent across the synaptic cleft with the help of glial cells) are constantly rewiring and changing the way we understand ourselves and our environment.